Pathologists Overseas has undertaken volunteer projects around the world. Here is a sampling of where we've been and what we've done:

 After learning from Dr. Victor Lee at Pathologists Overseas that one of the two pathologists in Bhutan would soon be retiring, the Los Angeles Society of Pathologists sponsored the remaining physician for 15 months of advanced training at Los Angeles-USC Medical Center with the goal of increasing his expertise and enabling him to introduce new technologies in his home country.

 Dr. Lee and Dr. Jack Ladenson also began consultations with the Bhutan Ministry of Health on issues of laboratory improvement, quality assurance and manpower development.
-They entered into an agreement with the Secretary of the Ministry of Health to implement a laboratory information system (donated by CompProMed) and to assist with short term support for the pathology and clinical laboratories.
+They entered into an agreement with the Secretary of the Ministry of Health to implement a laboratory information system (donated by CompProMed) and to develoop a volunteer project to assist with short term support for the pathology and clinical laboratories.

 Pathologists Overseas arranged rotations for internal medicine residents and medical students in Bhutan, and supported the development of continuing education for physicians and nurses in chronic disease management, nutrition, diabetes and dialysis.
 We also initiated upgrade training in Radiology, and continued annual training sessions for cytotechnologists.